 Chaput has been the Archbishop in Denver since 1997 and is the first Native American ever to hold an archbishop appointment.
 He was selected by the Pope on July 19 and will succeed Cardinal Justin Rigali who will resign due to age as required by church law.

-Chaput, 66, was raised in Concordia, Kan. and had relatives that lived on the reservation.
+Chaput, 66, was raised in Concordia, Kan. and had relatives that lived on the common land.
 His parents were Marian (DeMarais) and Joseph Chaput and his siblings are Jolene Harper and Gerald Chaput.
 His grandmother was Adelaide Keegan (aka Adelaide James), and great-grandmother was Adelaide Bourdon.
 The great-great-grandmother was named Judith Navarre.